Protect Yourself from Artificial Intelligence Scams

 Author

 Liz Malmberg is a senior marketing specialist at Centris Federal Credit Union in Omaha, Neb.
 As a co-host of the A Penny or Two for Your Thoughts podcast, Liz enjoys creating educational resources for those wanting to expand their financial knowledge and enhance their financial wellness.
-She received her Bachelor of Journalism from the University of Nebraska-Lincoln and has worked in marketing for 20 years.
-In her free time, Liz enjoys spending time with her husband and daughter and loves to help people live a healthier lifestyle as a certified nutrition coach and a CrossFit Level-1 trainer.
+She received her Bachelor of Journalism from the University of Nebraska-Lincoln and has worked in marketing for over 20 years.
+In her free time, Liz enjoys spending time with her husband and daughter and loves to help people live a healthier lifestyle as a certified nutrition coach and a CrossFit Level-2 trainer.

 Guest Contributors